ssiwan/CDT-PQVP-0118-WATI/README.md

 		       Sitename: pqvp
 		       username: admin1
 		       password: temp123
-		       email: Your Email ID
+		       email: admin1@wati.com

 	This will take you to wordpress welcome screen and allows you to login with admin1/temp1223
 6. Knowledge Miner - Tool Setup
 	Edit the file **"wordpress3.sql"** in the htdocs folder in EDIT mode and replace the IP localhost with your IP, if different from localhost.
 	Now run this SQL file in your wordpress database of MySQL DB Server.
+7. Restart MySQL Server and Web (HTTP) Server

-7. Now launch the browser new tab or refresh the previous one and login with http://<server-ip>/wp-login.php enter admin1/temp123 or any other initially given login IDs in your readme.MD file
+8. Now launch the browser new tab or refresh the previous one and login with http://<server-ip>/wp-login.php enter admin1/temp123 or any other initially given login IDs in your readme.MD file
 		eg: 	http://96.67.213.65